Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 canonical_url:
 ---

 As a software engineer, choosing a stack or framework to work with is hard.
-Almost too hard.
 Take frontend developers for example.
 They have been argueing over which framework is the best for years.
 Yet, to this day, it's hard to say React has won (although it is safe to say Angular is loosing 🤒).
 The serverless community faces this struggle as well.
 I've been using Serverless Framework along with Typescript for half a year now to develop cloud native applications.
 In my experience, it's mostly been a DevX dream journey - mostly 🤒 🥺.

 ## TL;DR

 The year is 2022, you're a promising (or senior) software engineer.
-You build pristine serverless apps, your language of choice is Typescript.
+You build serverless apps, your language of choice is Typescript.
 You're assessing which tech stack & tool will enable you to develop better quality applications for your end users.
-Coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stack to reliably and quickly build high-value cloud native apps.
+Coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly build high-value cloud native apps.

 Most compelling pros: